 Because of an Oh-so-very-gentle breeze, the images were sharp, but not razor-sharp.
 Dealing with the wind is often a challenge when doing macro photography of flowers.
 A higher ISO setting can help to give you a faster shutter speed.
 Of course you can also choose not to use natural macro photography lighting and use electronic flash to freeze any motion.

 You'll be able to evaluate your images even better if you can get an enhanced view during your photo shoot.
 Using a magnifying loupe is super easy and you can really see you image on your LCD screen so much better if you use a small viewing hood.

-This HoodLoupe made by HoodMan is a great focusing aid, but there are other manufacturers as well.
+This HoodLoupe made by HoodMan is a great focusing aid.
+This is the one I have but there are other manufacturers that are just as good.

 Not only will it magnify your viewing screen, even more valuable is that it blocks out ALL other distracting and reflecting light from interfering with your view.
 They are super valuable when you're outdoors in bright light..

 You just hold it against your digital camera or cell phone viewing screen and look into the eyepiece.

 You get the the same effect as sitting in a dark room watching television or being in a movie theater, a better ability to evaluate the image you've just taken.